 It’s like life itself.
 It’s best experienced with an open mind, goals, and standards.

-I had a young man come in one time who had a very vivid experience, “I’m hearing voices that don’t belong to me.”
-He denied being suicidal or that the voices were telling him to kill himself or anyone else.
+I had a young man come in once who had a vivid experience: “I’m hearing voices that don’t belong to me.”
+He denied being suicidal or the voices were telling him to kill himself or anyone else.

 “It’s just weird,” he said.

 “That happens sometimes,” I said.
 “It’s happened to saints, to psychics, all kinds of people.
 Since you’re concerned and coming here for help, what we can do is a workup.”
-I described to him how we’d start by drawing his blood, collecting a urine sample, and see there was any physical abnormality to account for his experiences.
+I described to him how we’d start by drawing his blood, collecting a urine sample, and seeing any physical abnormality to account for his experiences.
 We’d also have him speak to a counselor.

 He consented.
 His results were normal all the way around.